ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 ## Group Exercise: Documentation Dive (20 / 150)

 Instructions: Each group will spend **10 minutes** using Ruby documentation to look up an assigned enumerable.
+Prepare the following for your demo:
-Prepare your own definition of what it does and whiteboard an example.
+- your own definition of what it does
+- whiteboard an example.
+- at a high level, try to find/think of a use case of this enumerable in the wild, doesn't have to be the actual code just conceptually similar
 - You can test your example in IRB/Pry.
 - [Documentation](http://ruby-doc.org/core-2.2.3/Enumerable.html)